Send the link below via email or IMCopy

 *As part of a "War Guilt Clause" Germany had to accept 100% of the blame for the war.

-*Germany had to pay millions in reparations (money to repair) to countries hurt by the war, even though it was broke.
+*Germany had to also pay billions of dollars in reparations to countries hurt by the war.

-*Germany had to reduce its military to just 100,000 troops - leaving it weak.
+*Germany also had to reduce its military to just 100,000 troops - leaving it weak, vulnerable and afraid.

 Allied countries took whatever land they wanted and drew new European borders at will.